Queens of Geek

 • Published: 2017-03-14

-Queens of Geek by Jen Wilde is a heartwarming and humorous novel that delves into the world of fandom, friendship, and self-acceptance.
-The story follows three friends as they attend SupaCon, where they confront their personal struggles and romantic entanglements.
-Charlie, a vlogger and actress, tries to move on from a public breakup while dealing with her long-time crush on a famous actress.
-Taylor, who prefers to blend in, considers stepping out of her comfort zone after entering a fan contest.
-The novel is praised for its diverse and empowering portrayal of female characters and its celebration of geek culture.
-The book is a love letter to fandom, highlighting the power of community and the importance of being true to oneself.
-It features a mix of irreverent humor, in-jokes, and poignant moments that resonate with anyone who has ever felt like an outsider.
-Queens of Geek is a must-read for fans of contemporary young adult fiction that promotes diversity and self-discovery.
+Queens of Geek by Jen Wilde is a vibrant and empowering novel that delves into the world of fandom, friendship, and self-acceptance.
+The story follows three friends—Charlie, Taylor, and Jamie—as they attend SupaCon, a major convention where they confront their personal struggles and romantic entanglements.
+Charlie, a vlogger and actress, is determined to move past her public breakup and finds unexpected feelings for internet-famous actress Alyssa Huntington.
+Meanwhile, Taylor, who prefers to blend in, considers stepping out of her comfort zone after entering a fan contest that challenges her fear of change.
+The novel is praised for its diverse representation and celebration of geek culture, offering a heartwarming and humorous exploration of identity and belonging.
+The book is a love letter to fandom, highlighting the power of community and the courage to be oneself.
+It features a cast of well-developed, diverse female characters who are defined by much more than their mental health and sexuality.
+With its irreverent humor and in-jokes, Queens of Geek is a fun and uplifting read that resonates with anyone who has ever felt that fandom is family.
+The novel has been lauded for its positive representation and its ability to promote diversity and self-acceptance.

 Reviews